 What is CBD?

 CBD (Cannabidiol) is one of the many identified cannabinoids found in the cannabis plant.
-It is non-psychoactive, which means that it doesn't affect the mind, but there are a plethora of positive effects on the bodies of humans and animals all over the world.
+It is non-psychoactive, which means that it doesn't affect the mind, but it potentially have a plethora of positive effects on the bodies of humans and animals.
 The cannabinoid that does affect your mind, like being high, for example, is THC (Tetrahydrocannabinol).
 THC is often illegal in many countries due to its psychoactive properties, which can often influence judgment, decision making, and motivation.

 Most if not all, CBD products in the UK contain less than 0.2% THC, meaning that these products will keep your mind untouched.

 There is a vast range of CBD infused products available in the UK that give you your daily dose.
 Starting from CBD for oral use and finishing with topicals: Including CBD lip balm, CBD bath bombs, and CBD infused drinks.
 Those who look after their skin use CBD topicals and a lot of people report that it helps with improving skin.
-People with muscular issues find that CBD pain relief rub helps them ease their joints and relax their muscles...in the most natural way!
+People with muscular issues find that CBD potential pain relief properties may help them in the most natural way!

 What are the CBD Benefits?